Jako/SwitchTemplate/core/components/switchtemplate/docs/mkdocs/usage.md

 ## System Settings

-SwitchTemplate uses the following system settings:
+SwitchTemplate uses the following system settings in the namespace `switchtemplate`:

 Setting | Description | Default
 --------|-------------|--------